^

 Each dosage form of the drug has its own dosage:

-• drops - for children from 2 months to a year, a single dose dosage regimen is 10 drops, 1-3 years old - 15 drops, from 3 years and older - 25 drops.
-4 times a day;
+• drops - for children from 2 months to a year, the dosage regimen per dose is 10 drops, 1-3 years - 15 drops, 3 years and older - 25 drops 4 times a day;

 Application for children

-The synecod in drops can be used starting from two months of a child's life, syrup - from three years, dragee - from six.
+Sinekod drops can be used starting from two months of a child’s life, syrup - from three years, and dragees - from six years.

-Clinical studies in this category of patients were not conducted, therefore, in the first trimester, the synodec is not prescribed, and in the next two the decision is left to the doctor, while the prevalence of benefits for the expectant mother over the risk of the unborn child is weighed.
-The same approach is used during breastfeeding, because it is not known whether the metabolites of butamirate penetrate into breast milk.
+Clinical studies on this category of patients have not been conducted, therefore, Sinekod is not prescribed in the first trimester, and in the following two trimesters, the decision is left to the doctor, while the benefit to the expectant mother outweighs the risk to the future child.
+The same approach is used during breastfeeding, since it is not known whether butamirate metabolites penetrate into breast milk.

 Contraindications

-In addition to the above restrictions regarding children, pregnant and lactating, the drug is contraindicated for people with an allergic reaction to its components.
+In addition to the above restrictions regarding children, pregnant and lactating women, the drug is contraindicated for people with an allergic reaction to its components.

-This antitussive agent occasionally causes side effects in the form of drowsiness, nausea, rash, urticaria, edema, itching.
-It may also happen that the cough increases with the synecod, which is a sign that another means of action is needed.
+This cough suppressant occasionally causes side effects such as drowsiness, nausea, rash, hives, swelling, and itching.
+It may also happen that Sinekod makes coughing worse, which is a sign that a different type of cough suppressant is needed.

 Overdose

-A synecod with an overdose causes nausea, drowsiness, vomiting, diarrhea, and blood pressure may drop sharply.
-In such cases, gastric lavage, enterosorbent taking, symptomatic treatment is required.
+Sinekod overdose causes nausea, drowsiness, vomiting, diarrhea, and blood pressure may drop sharply.
+In such cases, gastric lavage, enterosorbents, and symptomatic treatment are required.

 Interactions with other drugs

-Sinekod is not taken at the same time with drugs that provide bronchial secretion, because it can cause sputum in the respiratory tract and lead to the development of bronchospasm.
+Sinekod is not taken simultaneously with medications that ensure the discharge of bronchial secretions, as it can cause the accumulation of sputum in the respiratory tract and lead to the development of bronchospasm.

 Storage conditions

-Store the drug should be in a dark place out of the reach of children.
-Room temperature should not exceed + 25 ° С.
+The drug should be stored in a dark place, out of reach of children.
+The room temperature should not exceed +25°C.

 Shelf life

-The drug is usable for 3 years from the date of issue.
+The drug is suitable for use for 3 years from the date of manufacture.

 Reviews

-Among the reviews regarding the therapeutic effect of the drug are both positive and negative.
-Some emphasize its affordability, the ability to quickly eliminate the painful cough, others complain that it did not help.
-Although the synodex is sold without a prescription, the best option is not to self-medicate, but to buy and take it as prescribed by a doctor.
+Among the reviews regarding the therapeutic effect of the drug, there are both positive and negative.
+Some emphasize its affordability, the ability to quickly eliminate a painful cough, others complain that it did not help.
+Although Sinekod is sold without a prescription, the best option is not to self-medicate, but to buy and take it as prescribed by a doctor.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Cough synecod" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Synecod for coughing" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.